 It’s not just that we need to schlep our gear around somehow, it’s that especially when we travel we want to carry on all our race gear to ensure no mishaps!

-- space for our sweaty gear
+- still lots of room for our running gear

 Bonus Gifts for a Runner

 These aren’t things you can always put under the tree, but under normal circumstances are highly appreciated.

 You got it, we’d love to have some of our race entries covered!
 Not only are you saying that our crazy choices are acceptable, but you’re helping us to set some goals with that money on the line!